Thursday * May 17th 2012

 I am new to crocheting and have tried several swatches of ripple patterns – and none of them are working out for me!
 This is the first graphic pattern I have ever seen and it makes it so easy to understand!
 I cant wait to try this one!
 My five year old son saw this blanket and said “Ooo, MOMMY!
 I want that one!!!”
 Who can refuse that?
 Thanks for sharing your talents with us!

-34. MARIA APARECIDA PADUA says:
+32. MARIA APARECIDA PADUA

 SITE SENSACIONAL, NEM SE COMPARA COM OS BRASILEIROS, COISA DE PROFISSIONAL, PARABENS